mbkoltai/ExaStoLog/doc/README.md

 (These changes are already written into the script, you do not need to do anything about them.)

 **Note that simulated annealing typically shows slow convergence and it can also fail to converge.
-For error reductions between 50-99% we have encountered convergence times of 1-3 hours.** We provide the convergence process for one of our tested models (Zanudo 2017) in the file T_loss.csv.
+For error reductions between 50-99% we have encountered convergence times of 1-3 hours.** We provide the convergence process for one of our tested models (Zanudo 2017) in [this csv file](https://github.com/mbkoltai/exact-stoch-log-mod/blob/master/doc/readmeplots/zanudo2017_simul_ann_T_loss.csv).

 The hyperparameters of fitting are defined as the structure _fitting\_arguments_: we set 'Verbosity' to 1 so we can see the convergence process, and 'Stopval' to (eg.) 10% of the initial error, this is the value of the sum of squared error to stop the fitting process at.
 Then we start the fitting: